Castle of Xavier

 The Castle of Xavier (Xabierko gaztelua; Castillo de Javier) is located on a hill in the town of Xavier (Navarre, Spain), 52 km east of Pamplona and 7 km east of Sangüesa.
+The town of Xavier was part of the Kingdom of Navarre.
 Built in the 10th century, this castle was the birthplace and childhood home of Saint Francis Xavier, son of the Lords of Xavier, hence his surname.
-The town of Xavier belonged to the Kingdom of Navarre which was always its own kingdom, never belonging to France.

 Etymology

 The basque name Xabier derives from the long form Etxeberri or 'new house', evolving thereafter into Xavier in Navarro-Aragonese and Javier in Spanish.

 Construction

 Consists of three buildings with different antiquity.
 The "Tower of the Kristo Santua" is the main fortified building and chapel, holding an interesting Late Gothic crucifix and a series of murals depicting the dance of the death, unique in Spain.
 The "Tower of Homage", call also the San Miguel Tower, is the oldest in the castle.
 It also harbors the museum dedicated to the life of the saint.
 In its foundations Muslim vestiges have been unveiled, possibly dating from the 10th century.
 In the 11th century, the first enclosure that sheltered the early surround rooms.
 In the 13th century, two polygonal bodies and two flanking towers were added in all four cardinal directions.

 In the 1890s the castle was donated by its owner, Duquesa de Villahermosa, to the Jesuit Order, which intended to turn it into a missionary centre.
 They decided to build an adjacent basilica; it was designed by the local architect Angel Goicoechea and completed by the Navarrese contractor, Blas Morte.